mtoricruz/web-sprint-challenge-adding-data-persistence/README.md

 1. Explain the difference between `Relational Databases` and `SQL`.

+Relational Databases is a system of managing data, while SQL is a language used to query an actual relational database.

 2. Why do tables need a `primary key`?

+They need a primary key to be able to identify a unique row of the database.
+If there’s no primary key for a certain row then there will be mass duplicates and that will waste space and processing time.

 3. What is the name given to a table column that references the primary key on another table.

+A Foreign Key

 4. What do we need in order to have a _many to many_ relationship between two tables.

+You need to have an intermediary table to connect the 2 tables.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.